livepeer/livepeer-demo-react-native/README.md

 [Demo Video](https://www.youtube.com/watch?v=pXaKOF8Zptg)

-This is a demo React Native live streaming application built with the [Livepeer.com API](https://livepeer.com/docs/api).
+This is a demo React Native live streaming application built with the [Livepeer Studio API](https://docs.livepeer.studio/).
 It can serve as a starting point for building cross-platform mobile live streaming apps.